-Mock Disaster Scenario: Is Your Emergency Team Prepared For a Hurricane?
+Mock Disaster: Is Your Emergency Team Prepared for a Hurricane?

 A hurricane can be an incredibly damaging and deadly event, with some of the strongest storms causing millions or even billions of dollars’ worth of property damage.
 Hurricane Katrina, the costliest storm on record, was also one of the deadliest, taking the lives of around 1,200 people.

 However, in the face of these threats, many organizations located in coastal areas are not fully prepared for a hurricane.
 Considering the fact that the 2017 hurricane season is expected to be among the strongest in more than 10 years, now is an ideal time to consider whether your emergency team is prepared for a hurricane.

 A Very Real Threat